-Note: If you have a 3.4 GPA and have completed at least 45 hours of coursework and three semesters at college or university, you may be eligible to apply for our Honors Keystone program.
+Note: If you are a current USM student or transfer student, and you have a 3.4 GPA and have completed at least 45 hours of coursework and three semesters at college or university, you may be eligible to apply for our Honors Keystone program.
 Please visit our Keystone page for more information on the program and how to apply.

 Through course offerings and extra-curricular programming, the Honors College Foundations curriculum nurtures the habits of mind, spirit of curiosity, and sense of civic engagement that are at the heart of the Honors College mission.

 The curriculum is developmental, cultivating in students the intellectual skills and resources they will need as they advance to the mature achievement of the Honors thesis.

 The Honors College offers an enriched and challenging educational experience for students who exemplify such ideals as intellectual curiosity, creativity, openness to new ideas, passion for learning, and drive.
 If this describes you, we encourage you to apply!
 The application is available to any student with a 24+ ACT (1160 SAT) and 3.5+ GPA*; students who do not meet these benchmarks but who believe that the Honors College is right for them should reach out to our Coordinator of Recruitment for more information.
 Your test scores and GPA are not seen by the admissions committee; rather, applications are reviewed holistically, with special emphasis on the quality of the essays and supplemental materials.
 Therefore, submitting a strong and compelling application is essential.
 For more information about the Honors College and to learn how to create a strong application, please schedule a meeting with our Coordinator of Recruitment by clicking here.

 Note: The Honors College curriculum is not available to fully online students.